Phone-GWP-group

 How are these flutes produced?

-We’ve detailed the steps taken to create the paper ready for the production of cardboard, and if you’ve been reading from the beginning you’ll have picked up that a standard corrugated board is made up out of three parts; the outer liner, the inner liner and the flute.
-But, before we can discuss completion of the board there is one more step a manufacturer must take.
+We’ve detailed the steps taken to create the paper ready for the production of cardboard, and if you’ve been reading from the beginning, you’ll have picked up that a standard corrugated board is made up of three parts: the outer liner, the inner liner, and the flute.
+But before we can discuss completing the board, there is one more step a manufacturer must take: creating the flutes.

-Simply put, a set of machines in a row, which is designed to adhere three (a standard board), five or seven sheets of paper that shape single, double or triple walled corrugated boards.
+Simply put, a set of machines in a row, designed to adhere three (a standard board), five, or seven sheets of paper to form single-, double-, or triple-walled corrugated boards.
 The corrugator is a continuous system which produces in bulk.

 Corrugator